DenisOuma/agri-plus/README.md

     Project is created with:

-        - HTML
+        - HTML - Is used to build the structure of the pages.
-        - CSS
+        - CSS - Is used to style the pages
-        - Google Fonts and Icons
+        - Google Fonts and Icons - Is used to impliment the icons and the fonts on the page

+## Requirements

+-Either a computer, Ipad, tablet or phone -An access to internet connection

 ## Program Setup